CorinaMurg/web-for-everyone/README.md

 THURSDAY

-1. test: icon with and wout aria-hidden
+1. test: icon with and w/out aria-hidden
 2. description or alt to images re: color contrast / Explain: aria-hidden for icon
 3.
 4. example links and buttons
+5. Checkout h1 values
+6. TOC move at the top for smaller screens
+7. Add # for headings
+8. Download fonts
+9. Wrap summaries in links

 FRIDAY
 5. Responsive
-6. External links
 6. when using the back button in the browser, it should scroll to the same section as before
 7. Highlight TOC titles in use
 8. Responsive